raccoons-co/FailFast/README.md

 practice.

 `@Test` case annotation will call your class method to test the correct behaviour/functionality, features of an application.
+It works in cooperation with `@TestClass` annotation.

 #### Simple auto-start